H4HWV2011/msjarvis-public-docs/thesis/34-spiritual-root-and-mother-carrie.md

 - **P4 – Margin over mean** by encoding Protocol 5 — "Protect the vulnerable first.
 Optimize for the margin, not the mean." — as a constitutional command active on every response that passes through the NBB layer.
 - **P5 – Design is a geographic act** by deploying on community hardware in Oak Hill, West Virginia rather than a corporate cloud — a choice theologically justified by Protocol 3 (Appalachian: "No outside authority overrides local need") and the `spiritual_knowledge` subsidiarity document: "Subsidiarity means decisions should be made at the most local level possible."
 - **P12 – Intelligence with a ZIP code** by tying the full spiritual knowledge graph to PostGIS (829 ZCTA centroids confirmed, PostGIS 3.4), so that every spiritually-grounded response is also spatially grounded in the communities it serves.
-- **P16 – Power accountable to place** by anchoring all five governance protocols to `MOTHER_CARRIE_KIDD` — a named person, from a named place (Oak Hill, WV), whose values constitute the governance root of the entire system.
+- **P16 – Power accountable to place** by anchoring all five governance protocols to `MOTHER_CARRIE_KIDD` — a named person, from a named place (Mount Hope, WV), whose values constitute the governance root of the entire system.
 Protocol 4 (Transparency) demands that all decisions be explainable to the people they affect — this is not merely an AI alignment goal, it is a community accountability commitment.

 ---